Sermons

 6 November 2016

 In the Superman comics there is a planet called Bizarro World.
 It is a world where everything is the opposite of planet earth.
-Instead of being a round planet it is a cube.
-Instead of loving beauty they praise ugliness.
-As I read the Gospel today it seems to me that Jesus is describing Bizarro… Read more
+Instead of being a round planet it… Read more

 50 years of Unity